 The name Sung Mountains refers to a passage in Gary Snyder’s The Real Work, in which he describes his practice of ‘singing the mountain range’ in the places he visited, in an effort to acquaint himself with the musicality of the land.

 Demos and experiments can be found at sungmountains.bandcamp.com.

 Black Cake is a web-based record label for poetry and other experiments which released over twenty albums of spoken word, sound, and field recordings by contemporary poets from 2013-2015.

 Participating poets include: Sommer Browning, Lisa Ciccarello, Dot Devota, Brian Foley, Jon-Michael Frank, Emily Kendal Frey, Cassandra Gillig, Rachel B. Glaser, Robert Duncan Gray, Chelsea Hodson, Zachary Schomburg, Danniel Schoonebeek, Brandon Shimoda, Sampson Starkweather, Bianca Stone, Nick Sturm, Sara Woods, Wendy Xu, and Mike Young.

 All poetry albums are available to stream, share, and download on a pay-what-you-want basis, and are archived at blackcake.org.

-Founded in 2008 as a thought experiment and arts journal, Reagan's Kids is a not-for-profit organization dedicated to supporting the work of those who were born during the Reagan Administration (1981-1989) and who were therefore conceived at a time when the national rhetoric was most mobilized against artists and the poor.
+Founded in 2008 as a thought experiment and arts journal, Reagan's Kids was envisioned as a not-for-profit organization dedicated to supporting the work of those who were born during the Reagan Administration (1981-1989) and who were therefore conceived at a time when the national rhetoric was most mobilized against artists and the poor and “unproductive.”